 This episode contains examples of:

-- Call Back: When Worf complains about the fact that security was lax enough to allow someone to break into his quarters and that "nothing like this ever happened on the Enterprise ", Odo says, "Oh, realllly?" and relates the plots of Next Gen episodes "Rascals" and "A Matter of Time".
-Judging by his the big grin on his face and the quickness of pulling up the info on a padd, Odo was just waiting for Worf to start complaining about his methods again.
+- Call-Back: When Worf complains about the fact that security was lax enough to allow someone to break into his quarters and that "nothing like this ever happened on the Enterprise," Odo says, "Oh, realllly?" and relates the plots of Next Gen episodes "Rascals" and "A Matter of Time".
+Judging by the big grin on his face and the quickness of pulling up the info on a padd, Odo was just waiting for Worf to start complaining about his methods again.

 - Comically Missing the Point: One of Rom's rousing speeches for the other Ferengi, trying to encourage them that forming a union helps their own standing and future capitalist ambitions, directly quotes the Communist Manifesto.